mikiAtomMines/Automation/bbb_setup_files/README.md

     $ sudo mkdir media/usb1
     $ sudo mount -o rw /dev/sda1 media/usb1

-Note that if your path to your USB drive is different from `/dev/sda1`, you need to replace that path with your specific correct path in the second command.
+Note that if the path to your USB drive is different from `/dev/sda1`, you need to replace that path with your specific correct path in the second command.
 If the command is succesful, the USB drive is now ready for use.

 If the USB drive is mounted as read-only, meaning that the files inside cannot be executed, this might indicate an issue